What are header guards?

 A problematic example

-Let's say we have a simple math constants header:
+Let's say we have a simple math utility header with some function definitions:

 geometry.h